Biobanking of Human Samples

-Amgen stores biological samples collected in human research studies, hereafter referred to as human samples.
-These samples are stored in order that they may be used for potential future research as described in the informed consent form.
+Amgen will store biological samples collected in human research studies, hereafter referred to as samples.
+These samples will be stored in order that they may be used for potential future research as described in the informed consent form.
 Samples can be of various types, including but not limited to serum, plasma, cell pellets, DNA, urine, and tissue.
-The storage period is defined in the informed consent form and samples are kept no longer than the duration specified.
+The storage period will be as defined in the informed consent form and samples will be kept no longer than the duration specified.

 Objectives of the Biobank

 Human samples play a vital role in Amgen’s research and help build a deeper understanding of human disease and underlying mechanism(s) of action.
 These samples will be generally used to predict the safety and effectiveness of potential new therapies and to identify people most or least likely to benefit from these therapies.
 The samples collected from Amgen research studies are valuable in the drug discovery process because they allow correlation of molecular mechanisms with clinical response.

 Amgen-sponsored trial protocols and informed consent documents will undergo an ethical review, as required, by a qualified independent committee (Institutional Review Board/Independent Ethics Committee) prior to trial initiation.